MANIPULATION

 (iii) N ignores (2)

-(iv) N achieves the deception goal; M pockets the bet.
+(iv) N achieves φd and M pockets the bet.

 3. “Pious lies”

-In the past, children refused to take the cod liver oil they needed for their health because it tasted awful, and parents tried to mask the taste by adding sweeteners.
-The parents’ intentions were good, but they had to hide the fact that it was always the same disgusting cod liver oil.
-He who Wills the end Will have the Means
+In the past, children refused to take the cod liver oil they needed for their health because it tasted awful.
+Parents tried to mask the taste by adding sweeteners.
+Their’ intentions were good, but they had to hide the fact that it was always the same disgusting cod liver oil. « He who wills the end will have the means »

-Calvin attributes to monks who want to bring people to their salvation by any means necessary, because the end justifies the means.
-The following excerpt deals with the multiplication of the relics of the true cross:
+Calvin attributes to monks who wanted to save people by any means necessary, because the end justifies the means.
+The following excerpt deals with the multiplication of the relics of the True Cross:

-Now, what other conclusion can be drawn from these considerations but that all these were inventions for deceiving silly folks?
-Some monks and priests, who call them pious frauds, i.e., honest deceits for exciting the devotion of the people, have even confessed this.
+What other conclusion can be drawn from these considerations but that all these were inventions for deceiving silly folks?
+Some monks and priests, who call them pious frauds–that is honest deceits for exciting the devotion of the people, have even confessed as much.

 John Calvin, A Treatise on Relics, [1543][1]